SOLV-Code/R-Snippets-For-Fish-Folks/README.md

 ### Completed Snippets
 * *[Snippet 1](https://github.com/SOLV-Code/R-Snippets-For-Fish-Folks/blob/master/Snippet1_Read%26ReorgDataThenFitRegression.R)*: read in a csv file, reorganize the data a bit, fit a linear regression, and plot the regression line
+* *[Snippet 2](https://github.com/SOLV-Code/R-Snippets-For-Fish-Folks/blob/master/Snippet2_ExtractDataFromCleanExcel.R)*: extract data from a fairly clean excel file, merge the records from different tabs, and save to a flat csv file.
 ### Planned Snippets
-* *Snippet 2*: extract data from a fairly clean excel file
 * *Snippet 3*: extract data from a messy excel file
 * *Snippet 4*: replicate database queries and pivot tables in R